telerik/blazor-docs/knowledge-base/tilelayout-nested-instances.md

 ## Solution

-When using two nested [TileLayout](https://docs.telerik.com/blazor-ui/components/tilelayout/overview) components in a Blazor application, resizing or reordering the child component expectedly affect the parent component.
+When using two nested [TileLayout](https://docs.telerik.com/blazor-ui/components/tilelayout/overview) components in a Blazor application, resizing or reordering the child component expectedly affects the parent component.
 This behavior occurs because the resize and reorder events propagate through both levels of TileLayout components.

-Nesting TileLayouts is uncommon, but generally possible if tile resizing and reordering are enabled only for one level at a time.
-It is important to clarify that with the users, so do not expect they can drag tiles across component instances, which is not possible.
+Nesting TileLayouts is uncommon, but generally possible if the resizing and reordering are enabled only for one level at a time.
+It is important to clarify that with the users, so they do not expect they can drag tiles across component instances, which is not possible.

-To manage nested TileLayout components without unwanted resize and reorder behaviors, enable resizing and reordering only for the innermost TileLayout instance.
-This approach prevents event propagation issues and enhances user experience by providing a clear and manageable interaction model for nested components.
+To manage nested TileLyouts with resizing and reordering:

+1. Bind the `Resizable` and `Reorderable` of both TileLayout instances to different variables, so you can toggle them during runtime.
+1. Choose your preferred UI to allow the user enable the resizing and reordering of the specific level of tiles.
+The example below uses ToggleButtons.
+1. Once the user enables the resizing and reordering for one level, programmatically disable the features for the other level.
+1. (Optional) Use CSS to manage the overflow of the parent TileLayout.
+This will prevent the parent TileLayout from expanding if the user resizes the tiles in the child TileLayout.

->caption Enable resize and reorder for onle level of nested tiles
+>caption Enable resize and reorder for only level of nested TileLayouts

 ````CSHTML
 <style>